cyber-valley/cvland/.github/ISSUE_TEMPLATE/application-for-a-free-bootcamp.md

 Brainstorm the potential roles you wish to take on.
 Everything counts!

 ## Are you willing to share living space with 1-2 humans?
 Please share your preferences, requirements, and any limitations you may have regarding shared accommodations.
+In case of paid participation you can decide your company.

+## Type of application
+What is your preference: paid or free participation?
+Free participation is competitive.
+Paid participation is allocated on a first-come, first-served basis

-## Question
+## Questions
 Feel free to ask us any questions!
 We will answer them shortly